 Thanks to Eric Ries, the author of Lean Startup, MVP has become the default scenario for tech startups.
 We all know the success stories of Minecraft, Airbnb, Groupon, etc. starting with bare-bone MVPs.

-Why do other startups fail?
-Science reports that new product failure rates vary from 40 to 50%.
-Is there a secret path to building a 100% successful MVP app?
-You bet, but before we dive into this, let’s decide on what we call an MVP.
+Why do other startups fail and is there a secret path to creating a 100% successful application?
+You bet, but before we discover how to build a minimum viable product, let’s decide on what we call an MVP.

 What is an MVP?